Looking for a flight to Europe? Not just London, but almost anywhere in Europe? Or even Japan? Virgin points can probably get you there for less.

-The Virgin Atlantic award chart lists reward rates as roundtrip, but flights can be booked one-way for half price.
+The Virgin Atlantic award chart lists reward rates for a roundtrip flight, but flights can be booked one-way for half price.
 The lowest rates are for travel during what it calls “standard season.”
-You can find a list of dates for the standard and peak seasons on its website.
+You can find a list of dates for the standard and peak seasons on Virgin’s website.

-While 47,500 points one-way to fly Virgin Atlantic business class from the Northeast US to London sounds amazing, keep in mind that the fees on top of that come to $875.
+While 47,500 points one-way to fly Virgin Atlantic business class from the Northeastern United States to London sounds amazing, keep in mind that the fees on top of that come to $875.
 Booking a roundtrip?
 It’s 95,000 points plus over $2,000 in fees.
 Ouch.

 However, the fees are much lower if you’re flying economy – around $150 one-way or $475 roundtrip.
 If you’re flying roundtrip, you’ll almost always be better off booking a cash ticket rather than using points.
 But the one case where you can actually get a good value when redeeming Virgin points for flights on Virgin Atlantic is if you’re just looking for a cheap one-way flight from the U.S. to London.

 This won’t be for everyone, but it could be useful if you’re looking to explore more of Europe and don’t know exactly when you want to fly back.
 Or, if you plan to return from elsewhere in Europe using a different airline’s miles.

 Virgin Atlantic Partners: The Best Way to Use Virgin Points